 Business beginnings are often excessively mythologized.
-But we didn't have a product, or a service that was unique, let alone a robust five-year plan.
-We just had our experience and a belief that we could challenge the status quo by doing things cheaper, faster and better than the agency's we'd previously worked at.
+But we didn't have a product or a service that was unique, let alone a business plan.
+We just had enough skill, experience and chutzpah to believe that we could challenge the status quo by doing things cheaper, faster and better than the agency's we'd previously worked at.

 On the 4th July 1999, my partners and I leapt into the middle of the dot-com tsunami, and we set-up shop in a filthy, dangerous and yet barely affordable part of the Mission in San Francisco.
-Our first year was dominated by a bunch of messianic digital entrepreneurs, at what was then the largest high-speed Internet provider in the United States.
+Our first 18 months were dominated by a bunch of messianic digital entrepreneurs, at what was then the largest high-speed Internet provider in the United States.

 "Excite@Home believed they were pioneering 'the new economy'.
 It turned out they were running around in circles burning cash faster than they could fathom it all out."

 Frustrated at not being able to get any work out of the door, I asked Excite's CEO for direction at an all-hands meeting.
 He declared that he was in fact "brand agnostic" and I declined the offer to renew our annual retainer.